-- At the top of the Contents pane, click List By Editing .
+- At the top of the Contents pane, click the List By Editing tab .

-- Under 2D Layers, uncheck the box next to Egmont National Park.
+- Under 2D Layers, uncheck the Egmont National Park check box.

-This layer can't be edited until the box is selected again.
+This layer can't be edited until the box is checked again.

-- At the top of the Contents pane, click List By Drawing Order .
+- At the top of the Contents pane, click the List By Drawing Order tab .

 - On the ribbon, click the Edit tab.
 In the Features group, click Create .

-The Create Features pane opens and displays the Park Entrances feature template.
-The Egmont National Park feature template isn't listed because the layer is not editable.
+The Create Features pane appears and displays the Park Entrances feature template.

-- Under the Park Entrances heading, click Park Entrances to expand the template.
+- Under Park Entrances, click the Park Entrances template.

-The Point tool is selected as the default tool for creating new point features.
+The Point tool is selected as the default editing tool for creating new point features.

 Create a park entrance feature

-The pointer icon is a crosshair with a point symbol attached to it.
-If you click on the scene, you'll create a point feature wherever you click.
+The pointer changes to a precision pointer (a crosshair) with a symbol attached to it.
+If you click in the scene, you'll create a point feature wherever you click.

 The map zooms in to the road.